 The Student Venture Fund provides early-stage student ventures with preliminary funds to assist with typical startup expenses including professional services, market research, web services, technology tools, and marketing.

-Students pursuing ventures with high potential social or economic impact will collaborate with the Transportaion Insight Center for Entrepreneurship to prepare a thorough business plan and organize the business as a Limited Liability Company (LLC) registered in North Carolina.
-Each qualified student venture will present their vision and plans to the Fund Advisory Board (FAB) that will assess projects on a predetermined set of metrics including:
+Students pursuing ventures with high potential social or economic impact collaborate with the Transportation Insight Center for Entrepreneurship to prepare a thorough business plan and organize the business as a Limited Liability Company (LLC) registered in North Carolina.
+After that, each qualified student venture presents its vision and plans to the Fund Advisory Board (FAB) that assess projects on a predetermined set of metrics including:

-The FAB will determine if the student team is appropriately prepared to receive and use preliminary funding to accelerate the project through the initial development stages.
-The FAB will review and approve each fund usage plan and student ventures will be held accountable for spending the money in accordance with the plan and agreed upon schedule.
+The FAB determines if the student business is appropriately prepared to receive and use preliminary funding to accelerate the project through the initial development stages.
+If the venture is reviewed and approved by the FAB, each fund usage plan and student ventures will be held accountable for spending the money in accordance with the plan and agreed upon schedule.